How Does Cardiovascular Disease First Present?

 The ability to link large data sets allows for an in-depth examination of current diagnoses to identify patterns of CVD.
 As the authors suggest, such information can be used to target prevention efforts where they are needed most.
 However, future efforts must include more diversity in patient populations, if we are going to reduce CVD on a global level.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, SCD/Ventricular Arrhythmias, Acute Heart Failure, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Acute Heart Failure, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina, Stable, Angina, Unstable, Aortic Aneurysm, Abdominal, Cardiovascular Diseases, Death, Sudden, Cardiac, Heart Failure, Ischemic Attack, Transient, Myocardial Infarction, Peripheral Arterial Disease, Primary Prevention, Risk Factors, Stroke